joaovictorr07/API-REST-Cadastro-Consultas_Medicas/README.md

 # API-REST-ful-Cadastro-Consultas_Medicas
 ## API developed for testing and studying
-### Front-End files developed in Angular/Cli are in the Master branch
 #### Requirements:
 The proposal of the challenge is the creation of a RESTful API, to manage the schedule of an office doctor.